 Conversely, that same product may sell out during peak moments.
 Rather than increasing stock levels, the right answer could be to charge more.

 The value of customer data cannot be overstated.
-Information on purchases and engagement should unlock and directly shape your digital marketing plan:
+Information on purchases and engagement should unlock and directly shape your DTC marketing plan:

 Two areas where seasonality has the greatest impact are inventory management and supply chain.

 During inventory planning, forecasts are used to determine customer demand for existing SKUs, new products, and even demand by location — “geographical demand” for physical or omni-channel retailers.